rhololkeolke/EECS-376-Alpha/docs/midterm_report/steering_node.md

 functioning.
 We had to integrate several dummy messages and structures to glue together everything until all the nodes can be completed.

--todo: describe bug where the robot would get too close to the door on the first turn
+-TODO: describe bug where the robot would get too close to the door on the first turn

 ## Coding Procedure ##